 With the kingdom view, rather than “getting saved” and just hanging on until we die, we come to “God’s throne of grace to get mercy and find grace to help us when we need it” (Hebrews 4:14-16) — today.
 We look to the future when God and the Lamb upon the Throne will dwell with us on His renewed earth in the kingdom to come (Revelation 21).

 The Holy Spirit reveals Jesus as Savior and King, opens our hearts to the Word, pours God’s love into our hearts and helps us see, walk and work in the kingdom Jesus inaugurated while on earth and rules over from the Jerusalem above.

 Kingdom relationships fulfill us.
 They are exemplified in family relationships and motivate us to love one another.
 God in Christ shares His life with us so we can share it with God, one another, the hurting, and God’s creation.
-By His power, He will help us do every good thing we decide to do and every work of faith.
+By His power, He will help us do every good thing we decide to do.